-Summary.
-We present an application of fuzzy association rules to find new terms that help the user to search in the web.
+Abstract In this paper, we present an application for helping users to find new query terms in web retrieval via fuzzy association rules.
 Once the user has made an initial query, a set of documents is retrieved from the web.
 Representing these documents as text transactions, each item in the transaction means the presence of the term in the document.
 From the set of transactions, fuzzy association rules are extracted.
 Based on the thresholds of support and certainty factor, a selection of rules is carried out and the terms in those rules are offered to the user to be added to the query and to improve the retrieval.